ttran375/math210-quiz1/main.md

 - $\mu$: 45 cm
 - $\sigma$: 15 cm

-First, we convert the height to a Z-score:
 $$ z = \frac{X - \mu}{\sigma} = \frac{40 - 45}{15} \approx-0.333 $$

-Next, we look up the Z-score in the standard normal distribution table or use a calculator to find the corresponding probability.
-The table gives us the probability for \$ Z \< -0.333 \$.
-We need \$ P(Z \>
--0.333) \$.

 $$ P(X > 40) = P(Z > -0.333) = 1 - P(Z < -0.333) \approx 1 - 0.3694 \approx 0.6306 $$